mose/ender-rails/README.md

 # Ender-Rails

-To fight the paretto monopoly of jQuery, let's have [Ender](http://ender.jit.su) and the Jeesh manage our javascript in Ruby on Rails.
-And an ender-ujs to make it right.
+To fight the paretto monopoly of jQuery, let's have [Ender](http://ender.jit.su) and [the Jeesh](https://github.com/ender-js/jeesh) manage our javascript in Ruby on Rails.
+And an [ender-ujs](https://github.com/mose/ender-ujs) to make it right.

-(Work in progress, not usable yet)

 ## Requirement